olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 A command line app for managing the parking system.
 This app uses Java to run and stores the data in Mysql DB.

+# New features
+Two new features have been added :

+- A say in the parking under 30 minutes is free
+- Recurring users benefit from a 5% discount

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.